ChuhanZhangGit/DayPlanner/README.md

    Remember to optimize the foreign key implementation of the one to many relation.

 2. Write method to input and retrieve data from DAO.

+3. Explore dependency injection tool Dagger2 that allow injection of database and repository.
+This allows easier testing of the code.